 San Francisco, CA

 San Francisco is a beautiful and talented city with an open door policy for culture, and it wastes no time celebrating this diversity.
-The calendar bears annual and one-time events around every turn, from the indulgent Ghirardelli Chocolate Festival to the Castro Street Fair, one of the largest street festivals in the city and a celebration of this historic gay neighborhood.
+The calendar boasts annual and one-time events at every turn, from the indulgent Ghirardelli Chocolate Festival to the Castro Street Fair, one of the largest street festivals in the city and a celebration of this historic gay neighborhood.

-Summer’s warm temperatures spawn a host of indoor and outdoor arts and music events, beginning with the Union Street Eco-Urban Festival in early June.
-Spotlighting green-minded artisans, this street fair showcases arts and crafts made from recycled and sustainable materials.
+Summer spawns a host of indoor and outdoor arts and music events, beginning with the Union Street Festival in early June.
+Spotlighting eco-minded artisans, the street fair highlights arts and crafts made from recycled and sustainable materials.
 July draws classical-music lovers to stages around the city as part of the two-week Midsummer Mozart Festival.
 On summer Sundays, many San Franciscans head to the natural outdoor amphitheater in Stern Grove Park.
 Here, in the Sunset neighborhood south of Golden Gate Park, they take in an array of free concerts, as residents have been doing since 1932.

-The arts season extends into September, when movies by U.S. Latino, Spanish and Latin American filmmakers form the focal point of the annual Latino Film Festival.
+The arts season extends into movies by Latino, Spanish and Latin American filmmakers, who form the focal point of the annual International Latino Film Festival.
 Meet Bay Area artists, tour their studios and buy their creations during ArtSpan Open Studios, which takes place in different neighborhoods every weekend in October.
-More than 90 free events form part of the Yerba Buena Gardens Festival, which runs from May through October.
+More than 100 free events are at the heart of the Yerba Buena Gardens Festival, which runs from May through October.
 Music, circus, dance and children’s programs performed by artists from around the globe attract families to Yerba Buena Gardens, a complex of galleries, museums and theaters in SoMa.

 San Francisco International Airport (SFO): San Francisco, California